kjhall01/kjhall01.github.io/README.md

-Welcome to the personal website of [Weiming Hu](https://weiming-hu.github.io/).
+Welcome to the personal website of [Kyle Hall](https://kjhall01.github.io/).